Hypothesis itself does not have any dependencies, but there are some packages that need additional things installed in order to work.

 You can explicitly specify the locale (otherwise it uses any of the available locales), either as a single locale or as several:

 >>> fake_factory('name', locale='en_GB').example() 'Antione Gerlach' >>> fake_factory('name', locales=['en_GB', 'cs_CZ']).example() 'Miloš Šťastný' >>> fake_factory('name', locales=['en_GB', 'cs_CZ']).example() 'Harm Sanford'

 If you want to your own FakeFactory providers you can do that too, passing them in as a providers argument:

 >>> from faker.providers import BaseProvider >>> class KittenProvider(BaseProvider): ... def meows(self): ... return 'meow %d' % (self.random_number(digits=10),) ... >>> fake_factory('meows', providers=[KittenProvider]).example() 'meow 9139348419'

 Generally you probably shouldn’t do this unless you’re reusing a provider you already have - Hypothesis’s facilities for strategy generation are much more powerful and easier to use.
-Consider using something like BasicStrategy instead if you want to write a strategy from scratch.
 This is only here to provide easy reuse of things you already have.

 hypothesis.extra.django adds support for testing your Django models with Hypothesis.